MidLevel/Ruffles/README.md

 * Path MTU discovery

 ### Connection Challenge
-The Ruffle protocol requires a challenge to be completed before a connection can be established.
+The Ruffles protocol requires a challenge to be completed before a connection can be established.
 Currently, the challenge is a hashcash like challenge that is supplied by the server, brute force solved by the client and submitted.
 (Uses Fowler-Noll-Vo hash function instead of SHA1 currently).

 ### DOS Amplification Prevention
 DOS amplification is prevented by requiring unproportional connection message sizes.
 In addition, because of the connection challenge it's not computationally feasible to attack on Layer 4.